Clean Desk Policy to Beat Business Spies

 Believe it or not, experts today say old-school, offline spying costs businesses way more than online spying.

 Old-school espionage costs $1.1 trillion a year

-A recent report from the world’s largest security firm, G4S, estimates that offline espionage costs businesses a staggering $1.1 trillion annually.
+A 2017 report from the world’s largest security firm, G4S, estimates that offline espionage costs businesses a staggering $1.1 trillion annually.
 That’s far more than the $4 billion companies lose to online hackers.